 Our list of values has been agreed by our children, staff, parents and governors.
 Our values for 2021-22 are justice, peace, love, humility, trust and compassion

 The spirit of democracy is alive within the school.
 Pupils have the opportunity to have their voices heard through Student Council meetings, circle time, pupil questionnaires and worry boxes.
 The election of House Captains and Student Councillors is based solely on pupil votes.
-Our school Behaviour Policy rewards children for taking responsibility for the class as a whole group.
-Pupils lead prayers and help shape their learning through brainstorming sessions at the beginning of new topics.
+Our Positive Behaviour Policy rewards children for taking responsibility for the class as a whole group.
+Pupils lead prayers and help shape their learning through class planning sessions at the beginning of new topics.

-The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through assemblies.
+The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when the laws are broken.
 Visits from authorities such as the police and local magistrates are regular parts of our calendar and help reinforce this message.

-This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
+Modern Britain is culturally diverse, we encourage the children to learn more about diversity and to give them opportunities to learn more about different belief systems and life styles.
 Assemblies and discussions involving prejudices and prejudice-based bullying are supported by learning in RE and PSHE.
 We teach understanding of the beliefs of other faiths in RE lessons, and take part in multi-faith trips and activities.
 Members of different faiths and religions are encouraged to share their knowledge to enhance learning within classes and the school.
-Weekly assemblies reflect different religions and cultures.
+Weekly Collective Worship reflect different religions and cultures.